The $50K Business Blind Spot: Why 96% of Your Operational Issues Are Invisible to Leadership (And How to Find Them)

 When you find out that your business has been hemorrhaging $50,000 per year due to an inefficiency you should have caught, the instinct is self-blame.
 How did I miss this?
 I should have seen it.

 Resist that instinct.
 The fact that you missed it is not a character flaw; it is a structural reality of leading a growing business.
 Your attention is limited.
 Your access to data is fragmented.
 Your visibility into what is actually happening below you is inherently limited.
+If the discovery feels overwhelming, start with the 5 warning signs that need immediate attention — they help you triage what to fix first.

 What matters is not whether you have blind spots—you do—but whether you have a systematic process for finding them and addressing them.